The Puppet Labs Issue Tracker has Moved: https://tickets.puppetlabs.com

 Ticket tracking is now hosted in JIRA: https://tickets.puppetlabs.com

 This issue is currently not available for export.
 If you are experiencing the issue described below, please file a new ticket in JIRA.
 Once a new ticket has been created, please add a link to it that points back to this Redmine ticket.

 Commands must either be present in PATH, or fully specified.

-#1 Updated by Josh Cooper almost 3 years ago
+#1 Updated by Josh Cooper about 3 years ago

 - Category set to windows

 - Estimated time set to 32.00

 The exec provider will likely call SUIDManager.run_and_capture, which calls Puppet::Util.execute, but there are three problems on Windows:

 - The call to Process.create (using win32/process) returns a ProcessInfo struct instead of an array.
 It needs to call the waitpid2 method with the ProcessInfo.process_id field.
 Also note that the Process.create method closes the child process HANDLE (in the ProcessInfo struct), so don’t try to use that HANDLE.
 See http://rubydoc.info/gems/win32-process/0.6.5/Process:create